-- Book Buddies Program, which pairs high school students with elementary school students, and the older students read to and mentor the younger ones, fostering a love of reading and building strong connections in this partnership - Mindful Mondays & Mental Health Resource Fair, are a guided time for elementary students to focus on their mental health through activities that help them relax, reflect, and build emotional awareness. - Extended Learning Opportunities (ELO), offers students extra time to engage in academic support or enrichment activities, like sports, helping them grow in both learning and personal development. - Parent Engagement Workshops, such as Raising a Reader, Literacy and Math Night, STEAM Night, Zumba, and English classes, provide families with valuable tools and resources to support their children's education, promote a healthy lifestyle, and strengthen the school community. - Peer Assistance Leadership (PAL) and Kiwanis Kids (K-Kids) these programs empower students to take on leadership roles, fostering responsibility, promoting teamwork, and emphasizing the importance of student voice in creating a positive and inclusive school environment.
+- Book Buddies Program, which pairs sixth grade students with kindergarten students, where the older students read to and mentor the younger ones, fostering a love of reading and building strong connections in this partnership - Feel Good Fridays & Mental Health Resource Fair, are a guided time for elementary students to focus on their mental health through activities that help them relax, reflect, and build emotional awareness. - Extended Learning Opportunities (ELO)offer students extra time to engage in academic support, enrichment activities such as the EarlyAct Rotary Club and Mission Bell Spirit Club, and culturally respectful learning experiences through cultural literacy lessons, supporting their growth in both academic achievement and personal development. - Parent Engagement Workshops, Parent Literacy classes with an emphasis on ELD, Literacy and Math Night, Financial Literacy, and Literacy and reading strategies presented by the Literacy TSA, guest speakers and presentations such as the Japanese exchange students, as well opportunities to push into kindergarten and first grade classrooms to support early literacy and foster a love of reading, provide families with valuable tools and resources

+- to support their children's education, promote a healthy lifestyle, and strengthen the school community. - Peer Assistance Leadership (PAL) and EarlyAct (Rotary Service Club) these programs empower students to take on leadership roles, fostering responsibility, promoting teamwork, and emphasizing the importance of student voice in creating a positive and inclusive school environment.
+In addition, these programs provide opportunities for students to collaborate, foster creativity, and to gain development of critical thinking skills and real-world experience to succeed in either higher education or directly in their chosen career path.